biicode/docs/c++/ides.rst

 You can build your application in *Project > Build project* if you don't have automated builds set.

+.. container:: infonote

+     ``bii clean`` command deletes Eclipse project's configuration, so execute ``bii cpp:configure`` after that to regenerate the configuration.

-If you are using  Eclipse with **OS X** as development platform, you will need some aditional setup to execute your binaries within this IDE. :ref:`Read this troubleshooting section for more information <eclipse_osx_binaries>`.
+If you are using  Eclipse with **OS X** as development platform, you will need some additional setup to execute your binaries within this IDE. :ref:`Read this troubleshooting section for more information <eclipse_osx_binaries>`.

 .. _ide_visual: